The Other Boleyn Girl (2008 film): Cast

+Andrew Garfield filmed scenes portraying Francis Weston, but he was ultimately cut from the final film.
+He retained a credit for his role however.

 Production

 Much of the filming took place in Kent, England, though Hever Castle was not used, despite being the original household of Thomas Boleyn and family from 1505 to 1539.
 The Baron's Hall at Penshurst Place featured, as did Dover Castle, which stood in for the Tower of London in the film, and Knole House in Sevenoaks was used in several scenes.
-The home of the Boleyns was represented by Great Chalfield Manor in Wiltshire, and other scenes were filmed at locations in Derbyshire, including Cave Dale, Haddon Hall, Dovedale and North Lees Hall near Hathersage.
+The home of the Boleyns was represented by Great Chalfield Manor near Melksham, Wiltshire, and other scenes were filmed at locations in Derbyshire, including Cave Dale, Haddon Hall, Dovedale and North Lees Hall near Hathersage.

 Dover Castle was transformed into the Tower of London for the execution scenes of George and Anne Boleyn.
 Knole House was the setting for many of the film's London night scenes and the inner courtyard doubles for the entrance of Whitehall Palace where the grand arrivals and departures were staged.
 The Tudor Gardens and Baron's Hall at Penshurst Place were transformed into the interiors of Whitehall Palace, including the scenes of Henry's extravagant feast.

 Release

 Theatrical

 The film was first released in theatres on February 29, 2008, though its world premiere took place at the 58th Berlin International Film Festival held February 7–17, 2008.
 The film earned $9,442,224 in the United Kingdom, and $26,814,957 in the United States and Canada.
-The combined worldwide gross of the film was $75,598,644, more than double the film's $35 million budget.
+The combined worldwide gross of the film was $78,199,679, more than double the film's $35 million budget.